codefreezefi/codefreeze.fi/index.md

 Codefreeze is an unconference with very little structure.
 Actually, it’s not a conference at all.
 CodeFreeze is a *time* and *place* for software craftspeople to meet.
 We would like to have likeminded people to gather in one place and have long conversations about our craft over a drink.
 And to practice our coding skills.

-While most sessions happen from Monday to Friday, participants typically spend a full week in Kiilopää to enjoy the amazing winter nature and amazing activities.
+While most sessions happen from Monday to Friday, participants typically spend a full week in Kiilopää to enjoy the amazing winter nature and activities.

 This year, we’ll experience new moon - time when the moon does not *enlighten us*, but hopefully gives more room for Aurora Borealis to do that.